Extensive manipulation of transition rates and substantial population inversion of rotating atoms inside a cavity

-for $\frac{\omega_0}{2} < \Omega \leq \omega_{0}$.
-Here $\epsilon_0$ is the vacuum permittivity, $V$ represents the volume of the cavity, $\Theta(x)$ is the Heaviside step function, which is equal to $0$ when $x < 0$ and equal to $1$ when $x > 0$.
-Note that here we do not consider the case when $0<\Omega\leq\frac{\omega_0}{2}$, as the leading term of the excitation rate is of order $({R \Omega}/{c})^4$ or higher.
+for $\Omega > \omega_{0}$.
+Here $\epsilon_0$ is the vacuum permittivity, $V$ represents the volume of the cavity, and $\Theta(x)$ is the Heaviside step function.
+Note that when $\Omega < \omega_{0}$, the leading term of the excitation rate is of the order $({R \Omega}/{c})^2$ or higher, as detailed in Sec.~II of Supplemental Material.
 In the following, we discuss explicitly the properties of the transition rates for centripetally accelerated atoms within a cavity, focusing on the interplay between the effects of centripetal acceleration and cavity.
 It should be noted that the analysis assumes $Q\gg 1$.

-\emph{Rotational effect}.--- First, we examine the impact of rotation on the radiative properties of atoms by comparing the emission rate of centripetally accelerated atoms inside a cavity with that of inertial atoms in the same environment.
-In particular, we focus on whether the maximum cavity-amplified emission rate for inertial atoms can be further enhanced by centripetal acceleration.
+\emph{Rotational effect}---First, we examine the impact of rotation on the radiative properties of atoms by comparing the transition rate of centripetally accelerated atoms inside a cavity with that of inertial atoms in the same environment.
+Since inertial atoms in vacuum cannot be excited regardless of the cavity design, our focus is on the emission rate.
+In particular, we investigate whether the maximum cavity-amplified emission rate for inertial atoms can be further enhanced by centripetal acceleration.

-When the atom is resonant with the cavity, i.e., when $\omega_0=\omega_c$, the emission rate for inertial atoms within the cavity reaches its maximum, given by the peak value:
+Rotation-induced suppression at resonance: When the atom is resonant with the cavity, i.e., when $\omega_0=\omega_c$, the emission rate for inertial atoms within the cavity reaches its maximum, given by the peak value:

 When the atoms are rotated, the emission rate becomes